futoin/specs/draft/ftn16_cid_tool.md

 technologies like npm, composer, bundle, nvm, rvm, php-build and others under a single tool for runtime setup, project development, build, deployment and running.

-*NOTE: current focus is on web projects, but support of other types is a far target.*
+*NOTE: current primary focus is on web projects, but other cases like Puppet modules are supported.*

 # 2. Concept